-22. The Kingdom of Bhutan could be a terribly neat and clean country do not litter there.
+22. The Kingdom of Bhutan is very neat and clean country do not litter there.

-23. Individuals are very friendly and useful in Kingdom of Bhutan.
+23. Individuals are very friendly and helpful in Kingdom of Bhutan.

 24. Aside from Indians, Bangladeshis, and Maldivians, all other nationalities need a visa to enter Kingdom of Bhutan.